Religious Education for Children & Youth

 We have multi-age classrooms in our program.
 The children’s program is located on the lower level of the building.
-The middle & high school ages meet in Hope’s Log Cabin, north and west of the main church building.
+The middle & high school ages meet in the RE library.

 Snack is served each week; if your child has special dietary needs, please let me know.
 Weather permitting; children will enjoy fellowship on our playground.

 If you would like more information about our program, contact:

 Susan Spooner.
 Susan@hopeuu.org